Sec. 127-1 Purposes.

 11. Quarton Homestead historic district, 1155 Quarton.

-12. Birmingham Grand Trunk Western Railroad Depot historic district, 245 S/ Eton.
+12. Birmingham Grand Trunk Western Railroad Depot historic district, 245 S. Eton.
+(National Register of Historic Places)

 13. Quarton Maple Avenue Home historic district, 1158 West Maple Road.